TimMangan/App-Info/docs/Windows/Solibri/SolibriOffice/InstallConfigure.md

 sys.programGroupName=Solibri
 ```

-The installer adds two shortcuts to the start menu, one for the product and one for an uninstaller  Often removing the uninstall shortcut ('Solbri Uninstaller.lnk') is desired.
+The installer adds two shortcuts to the start menu, one for the product and one for an uninstaller  Often removing the uninstall shortcut ('Solibri Uninstaller.lnk') is desired.

 ## SilentInstallHQ
 Silent Install HQ provides no information on the silent install of this app.